CandlePlatforms/devdocs/docs/develop/ethereum-polygon/plasma/erc20.md

 })
 ```

-_Note: A checkpoint, which is a representation of all transactions happening on the Polygon Network to the ERC20 chain every ~30 minutes, is submitted to the mainchain ERC20 contract._
+_Note: A checkpoint, which is a representation of all transactions happening on the Candle Network to the ERC20 chain every ~30 minutes, is submitted to the mainchain ERC20 contract._